timetoseek/pgptool/README.md

 It will be especially useful for those who tend to store sensitive information on their computer and sometimes sync this to Google drive, Dropbox, etc, and don't want this information to be stored in un-encrypted state.

-The PGP software which currently exists doesn't seem to support this use-case in a user-friendly way.
-It requires to perform many manual operations which is quite annoying.
+The numerous other PGP software applications which currently exist don't seem to support this use-case in a user-friendly way, as they require the user to perform many manual operations (which is quite annoying).
 Software is supposed to automate things and not the other way around.

-This application requires a minimal number of user actions, and user doesn't need admin rights on their PC to run the Java version.
+This application requires a minimal number of user actions.

+This application doesn't require the user to have admin rights on their PC to run the Java version.

 Application home page: